 Participants posed questions to help categorize methods: for what kind of audience is the designer building?
 What resources are available?
-What is the skillset of the designer?
-These questions all pose areas for further research and are noted as very important for a designer or design researcher to choose an appropriate building method.
+What is the skills set of the designer?
+These questions all pose areas for further research and are noted to be very important as a designer or design researcher chooses an appropriate building method.